srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

 Then when we brought uplinks up, Event Handler enabled access interface `ethernet-1/1` on `leaf1` and strange things happened.
 Instead of seeing traffic moving over to `leaf1`, we see how it moves away from `leaf2`, but doesn't pass through `leaf1`.

-The reason is that `leaf1` although got its uplinks back in operational state, wasn't able to establish iBGP sessions and get its EVPN routes yet.
+The reason is that `leaf1` although got its uplinks back in an operational state, wasn't able to establish iBGP sessions and get its EVPN routes yet.
 Thus, traffic was getting stuck.
-Then iBGP sessions came up, but at this point TCP sessions were in backoff retry mode, so they were not immediately passing through `leaf1`.
+Then iBGP sessions came up, but at this point, TCP sessions were in backoff retry mode, so they were not immediately passing through `leaf1`.

 Eventually, closer to the end of the test we see how TCP streams managed to get back in shape and spiked in bitrate to meet the bitrate goal.

-This is quite an interesting observation, because it is evident that it might not be optimal to bring access interface up when uplinks get operational, instead, we may want to improve our oper-group script to enable access interface only when iBGP sessions are ready, or even EVPN routes are received and installed.
+This is quite an interesting observation, because it is evident that it might not be optimal to bring the access interface up when uplinks get operational, instead, we may want to improve our oper-group script to enable the access interface only when iBGP sessions are ready, or even EVPN routes are received and installed.